XantreDev/preact-signals-talk/presentation/slides.md

 </ul>

 <!--
-Solid.js is build around essential primitive - signal
+Solid.js is build around essential primitive - signal.
+But what is a signals?

 Signals is a wrapper around value